Soundbendor/music_discourse_prediction/README.md

 Arguments:

 `[--dataset]`: The dataset from which to pull query songs.
-Options are deam, amg1608, deezer, or pmemo
+Options: deam, amg1608, deezer, pmemo

 `[--type]`: Which social media source to query from.
-Options are youtube, reddit, twitter
+Options: youtube, reddit, twitter

-`[--
+`[--timestamp]`: The last known 'good' timestamp.
+If there was an error that resulted in a crash during your data pull, you can query the database instance and find the timestamp of the last successful pull.
+The bot will resume at the song it left off at.

+`[--config]` The config file for the scraping bot.
+For the Reddit bot, this is in the form of a `praw.ini` fle.

 ### Initializing the Database